-Virtual contributors with a uni-directional meter type, the uni-directional interval meter readings will be recorded in the summation of Channel 1 (kWh delivered) energy quantities.
-Channel 2 (received) energy is recorded as zero for that contributor
+Virtual demand response contributors with a uni-directional meter type, the uni-directional interval meter readings will be recorded in the summation of Channel 1 (kWh delivered) energy quantities.
+Channel 2 (received) energy is recorded as zero for that demand response contributor

-Virtual contributors with a bi-directional meter type, the contributor’s bi-directional interval meter readings must be netted (kWh delivered – kWh received) and recorded as follows:
+Virtual demand response contributors with a bi-directional meter type, the demand response contributor’s bi-directional interval meter readings must be netted (kWh delivered – kWh received) and recorded as follows:

 if the resultant net kWh quantity is less than or equal to zero, then the total net kWh value will be zero and is recorded in the summation of Channel 1 (delivered) energy quantity for that interval.
 Channel 2 (received) energy is recorded as zero for that interval, or